Discord-Nexus/Discord-Nexus/docs/bots.md

 ## ⚒️ Moderation Bots / ⚙️ Utility Bots / 🤖 Fun Bots

+:::warning Before you add any bot make sure of the following:
-:::note Make sure you do not have too many bots in your server.
+Make sure you do not have too many bots in your server.
 As it just make your server called bot server and make less active.
 :::

 ### Zeppelin